RahimUllah001/DjangoCourseStepByStep/README.md

 ### Day 35 - Dynamic Message Styling and Message Levels in Django
 You can view the full details of this project [here](./gs35/day35-project35.md).

+### Day 36 - User Registration with Django
+You can view the full details of this project [here](./gs36/day36-project36.md).